-When you come to this place, and I implore you to visit when you’re next in Dublin, it is not just about the whiskey, but has various other craft experiences too on site such as mixology experiences, whiskey and cheese pairings and blending your own whiskey sessions, so it’s immersive, unique and brings more than just whiskey drinkers into the world of Irish whiskey, which can only be a good thing.
+When you come to this place, and I implore you to visit when you’re next in Dublin, it is not just about the whiskey.
+It has various other craft experiences on site, such as mixology experiences, whiskey and cheese pairings and blending your own whiskey sessions.
+It’s immersive, unique and brings more than just whiskey drinkers into the world of Irish whiskey.
+Which can only be a good thing.

-There have been 84 casks of the Jameson 18 Year Old Batch 2 bottled, which equates to roughly 30,000 bottles,which – gloriously – is roughly the same amount of bottles that IDL loses to the Angels’ Share each day across all their maturation warehouses.
+There have been 84 casks of the Jameson 18 Year Old Batch 2 bottled.
+This equates to roughly 30,000 bottles.
+Which – gloriously – is roughly the same amount of bottles that IDL loses to the Angels’ Share each day across all their maturation warehouses.

-The whiskey has been finished in first fill bourbon casks, and the blend itself has been created using a grain component and pot still component, as you’d expect, that have themselves been maturing in a small number of first fill bourbon casks, but the majority of the blend has been matured in second and third fill casks and on the pot still element there will be a small amount of sherry casks.
+The whiskey has been finished in first fill bourbon casks.
+The blend itself has been created using a grain component and pot still component, as you’d expect.
+These have themselves been maturing in a small number of first fill bourbon casks, but the majority of the blend has been matured in second and third fill casks.
+On the pot still element there will be a small amount of sherry casks.
 These are not for flavour as such, but it helps the blenders balance flavour.

 “We do not want to overly ‘bourbonise’ it as we want the signature pot still flavour which is the Jameson signature blend character” – Billy Leighton, Master Blender for IDL

 Interestingly, they use bourbon casks from a number of distilleries, including – Buffalo Trace, Wild Turkey, O. Z. Tyler Distillery and Jim Beam with various different char levels including level four.